-Every boat owner knows how damaging it is when you drill holes on a boat.
+Every boat owner knows how damaging it is when you drill holes in a boat.
 Water infiltration will cause transom rot, damaged foam cores, and lead to unstable vessels in the long term.
-No matter how careful you seal the holes, eventually they will fail due to the pressure established when the boat runs.
+No matter how carefully you seal the holes, eventually, they will fail due to the pressure established when the boat runs.
 In the past, installing a transducer on a boat without drilling wasn’t an option, but that’s no longer the case.

 Dive in for a step-by-step guide on how to mount a transducer without drilling using a Stern Saver mounting system!

 1. A Stern Saver glue-on transducer mounting system

 You can easily buy a Stern Saver kit on Amazon or marine retailers like West Marine, Bass Pro Shop’s, and Tackle Warehouse.
 The price is around $50.
 A kit includes:

 - One Starboard made from high-density polyethylene (PE).

 - One adhesive syringe.
 For the highest epoxying power, the brand uses a two-part adhesive.